fairbrother-lab/The_unusual_gene_architecture_of_polyubiquitin/README.md

-Data & scripts for the following research paper:
+Scripts & results data for the following research paper:

 >**The unusual gene architecture of polyubiquitin is created by dual-specific splice sites**
 >